Bile Duct Injury Lawyer in Washington, D.C.

 The Law Offices of Dr. Michael M. Wilson MD, JD & Associates provides diligent representation to injured clients.
 If you have suffered a bile duct injury, we can guide you through the legal process as you seek compensation.
 Our Washington, D.C. bile duct injury lawyers are also physicians.

-If you have been injured due to the negligence or reckless actions of a health care provider, we can use our legal and medical experience to help you pursue a financial settlement.
+If you have been injured due to the negligence of a health care provider, we can use our legal and medical experience to help you pursue a financial settlement.
 We are just a phone call or contact form away.
 Contact our Washington, D.C. medical malpractice lawyer today for a free initial consultation.